Collection SCA545-GA546 - American Eugenics Party publication collection.

 Scope and content

-A collection of publications from the American Eugenics Party, a political party that campaigned in the United States in the 20th century, using the pseudo-scientific field of Eugenics and scientific racism to justify their beliefs.
-The publications discuss the party's political platforms, as well as the party's feelings towards women, Arabic people, Asian people, Black people, people with mental illness, Jewish people and "white defectives" - those who support desegregation.
+A collection of publications from the American Eugenics Party (AEP), a political party that campaigned in the United States in the 20th century.
+Relying on eugenics and scientific racism to justify their beliefs, the publications discuss the party's political platforms, as well as their feelings towards women, people with mental illness, Arab, Asian, Black and Jewish people, and "white defectives" a term used by the AEP to refer to white people who supported desegregation.

 Notes area